Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I have a passing interest in time-lapse photography.
 There are some very cool videos on YouTube with time-lapse, but you have to hang out in one spot for a while to get those shots.
 Seems tedious to me, which is likely why I don’t do time-lapse.

 Now you can do it in 4K with the Nikon D850.
 For those who have the patience, I think this is an outstanding feature.
-Not that you couldn't do 4K time-lapse before.
-My GoPro HERO 5 Black does 4K time-lapse.
+Not that you couldn’t do 4K time-lapse before.
+My GoPro HERO5 Black — Waterproof Digital Action Camera for Travel with Touch Screen 4K HD Video 12MP Photos does 4K time-lapse.

 However, the GoPro doesn’t have access to my wonderful collection of Nikon/Nikkor lenses.
 Now that adds some potential creativity to your time-lapse.